cpetewu/DeepBrainContainer/README.md

 4. A bias field normalization is performed with FSL fast.
 5. Linear registration is performed with FSL flirt.

-The result of these operations is wrote to a preprocessing folder in `<yourvolume>/Preprocessing` (created if this does not exist) which is then used for processing with DBN.
+The result of these operations is saved to a preprocessing folder in `<yourvolume>/Preprocessing/Processed` or
+`<yourvolume>/Preprocessing/Flagged` (created if does not exist) depending on if the linear registration passes your specified threshold value (`-t`).
+Finally, all images found in `Flagged` or `Processed` is then passed to DBN.
 The original unprocessed scans in `<yourvolume>/ImageData` will remain unchanged.